 Going through a long form is typically not fun a thing to do.
 This is where designers play an important role to create a better and more fun user experience.
-You need to work on form design.add images and video content within the question steps which increases engagement and keeps users interested.
+You need to work on form design and add images and video content within the question steps which increases engagement and keeps users interested.

 Be mindful what questions you ask in an online form.
 Most of the time, people like to collect all kinds of data, but in reality, there is little to no value in many of the questions asked.

 The better approach would be to critically review your questions and to cut out those that are not adding value.
 It will save time and also you will likely see a better conversion rate.